Kenneth-Lee/linux-kernel-warpdrive/Documentation/warpdrive/warpdrive.rst

 *IOMMU* idea.

-The communication between user land application can all be done by writing or reading on the mmap memory.
+The communication between user land application can all be done by writing or reading on the mmapped memory.

 In kernel, *uacce* makes the memory sharing work by the IOMMU API.
 The driver that registers to *uacce* should use iommu API instead of dma API for DMA